felixrowen/jsway-ui-wen/README.md

 To Run This Project

-1. Clone this repository
+1. clone this repository
+2. cd client folder
-2. Do install the node modules (npm install)
+2. do install the node modules (npm install)
 3. npm run start
 4. enjoy